-- You had serious side effects from medicines for arrhythmia
+- You have experienced serious side effects from medicines for arrhythmia

 What to Expect from Your Cardiac Ablation Procedure

 Cardiac ablation is performed at our electrophysiology laboratory.
-It involves inserting catheters into a vein, usually in the groin, and feeding the catheter up to your heart.
-After determining the reason for your arrhythmia with the help of catheters as part of the electrophysiology study (EP study), energy from an ablation catheter, which comes from cold or heat, will destroy the abnormal tissue causing the arrhythmia.
+It involves inserting a flexible tube called a catheter into a vein, usually in the groin, and feeding the catheter up to your heart.
+After determining the reason for your arrhythmia with the help of catheters as part of the electrophysiology study (EP study), energy from an ablation catheter (which comes from cold or heat) will destroy the abnormal tissue causing the arrhythmia.

-This heart procedure can take a few hours, but you may be sent home the same day or need to stay overnight, depending on the type of ablation procedure.
-Most people return to work and normal activities in a matter of days.
-Talk to your doctor about when to return to exercise and strenuous activities.
+This heart procedure can take a few hours.
+Depending on your individual situation and your specific ablation procedure, you will either be sent home the same day or need to stay overnight.
+Most patients are able to return to work and normal activities in a matter of days.
+Talk to your doctor about when you can return to exercise and strenuous activities following your treatment.

 Cardiac Ablation Procedures at Southcoast Health in Massachusetts